The stress response and therapy

 When we perceive this danger, we typically react with the Fight, Flight or Freeze response.
 Most people have one of these as a default response.
 Our Sympathetic Nervous System prepares us for fight or flight by producing adrenaline, nor-adrenaline and cortisol which immediately raise our heart rate and blood pressure, increase muscle tension and sensory alertness and makes blood glucose available.
 This means we are ready for a physical response to the danger.
 We might attack the source of the danger, in some way, perhaps verbally or physically (Fight) or we may run away from it (Flight).
 The changes in our body enable us to do these things.

-If the threat is perceived as inescapable then the Parasympathetic Nervous system over-rides these changes and we experience the freeze response: immobility, numbness and dissociation.
+If the threat is perceived as inescapable then the Parasympathetic Nervous system overrides these changes and we experience the freeze response: immobility, numbness and dissociation.
 In animals this can be seen as playing dead.

-It may be that we need to therapeutic help to change our response to, or perception of, these danger signals and we may need help to resolve the experience, particularly in traumatic situations and deal with any guilt or shame.
+It may be that we need to seek therapeutic help to change our response to, or perception of, these danger signals and we may need help to resolve the experience, particularly in traumatic situations and deal with any guilt or shame.